Fen: Wetland Ecology: Principles and Conservation (Keddy) definition

-In the textbook Wetland Ecology: Principles and Conservation, Paul A. Keddy offers a somewhat simpler definition of a fen as "a wetland that is usually dominated by sedges and grasses rooted in shallow peat, often with considerable groundwater movement, and with pH greater than 6."
+The textbook Wetland Ecology: Principles and Conservation offers a somewhat simpler definition of a fen as "a wetland that is usually dominated by sedges and grasses rooted in shallow peat, often with considerable groundwater movement, and with pH greater than 6."
 This definition differentiates fens from swamps and marshes by the presence of peat.

 The Biology of Peatlands (Rydin) definition

 In The Biology of Peatlands fens are defined by the following criteria: